apple050620312/habby-monthly-gift-bot/README.md

 Maintaining by **sangege**, contact me through [Discord](https://discord.com/users/523114942434639873) or create an issue.

 ## Bot always said captcha failed / don't work?
-Update the code to newest version by downlaoding main branch.
+Update the code to newest version by downloading main branch.

 If after updated it still doesn't work, contact me to debug.